swilgosz/hanamimastery/data/episodes/3-style-your-app-with-bulma.md

 ### Summary

-[Hanami-Assets](https://github.com/hanami/assets) is an amazing gem that allows to manage assets in any Ruby application.
+[Hanami-Assets](https://github.com/hanami/assets) is an amazing gem that allows managing assets in any Ruby application.
 In [Hanami 2,](https://hanamirb.org), with zero-configuration integration, it's just a pleasure to work with.

-You can use it with Bulma, Fundation, React, Vue, or any other asset framework, as it's extremely flexible.
+You can use it with Bulma, Foundation, React, Vue, or any other asset framework, as it's extremely flexible.

 ### Special Thanks